charl-potgieter/ArchInstall/Readme.txt

 Run ArchInstall.sh
 -----------------------------
+ - Boot live iso and download this script using curl as below
+ - curl -L https://raw.githubusercontent.com/charl-potgieter/ArchInstall/master/ArchInstall.sh > installscript.sh
+ - make executable with chmod 755 installscipt.sh
+ - run using below to direct stdout and stderr to outfile to review as messages quickly scroll of screen ./installscript.sh 2>&1 | tee output
 - Don't use underscore in hostname - have experienced issues with this